 We sailed the Sun Odyssey 469 during the annual global sea trials in Cannes, France in very light winds.
 But under the Code Zero, especially, we discovered a long legged, easy performer which delivered very satisfying speeds on all points of sail.
-We were especially impressed with how easy the sail handling and manoeuvres become thanks to the excellent ergonomics and well sited sail controls.
-Upwind, even in the very light, the hull form seemed to push along quite well requiring little effort to build speed and height.
+We were especially impressed with how easy the sail handling and manoeuvers become, thanks to the excellent ergonomics and well sited sail controls.
+Upwind, even in the very light, the hull form seemed to move along quite well, requiring little effort to build speed and height.

 It is a very sympathetically styled modern cruising boat with a really nice balance between moderate freeboard and the almost classical deck line.

-The cockpit is excellent, all on one level, with the helm’s position formed as an ample working area in itself with all sail controls to hand, confined well aft so that the main lounging and seating area is very clean and clear.
-There is really excellent access over and through the stern thanks to the big, fold down transom with push button control which also doubles as a decent sun lounging and bathing area.
-The single central backstay means there is no obtrusion in the corners of the helm’s areas allowing the helm to sit right back.
+The cockpit is excellent, all on one level.
+The helm’s position forms an ample working area in itself with all sail controls to hand, confined well aft so that the main lounging and seating area is very clean and clear.
+There is really excellent access over and through the stern thanks to the big, fold down transom with push button control, which also doubles as a decent sun lounging and bathing area.
+The single central backstay means there is no obtrusion in the corners of the helm’s areas, allowing the helm to sit right back.

-The substantial cockpit table is the centrepiece with good stowage including a coolbox, excellent instrument mounting and is where the 360 docking joystick can be mounted.
-A series of switches control the cockpit lighting which includes low level ambient lighting on the cockpit floor, pleasing on an evening at anchor but also sufficiently low intensity that it might prove useful temporarily at night at sea when making manoeuvres under sail.
+The substantial cockpit table is the centerpiece with good stowage including an icebox, excellent instrument mounting (where the 360 docking joystick can be mounted).
+A series of switches control the cockpit lighting, which includes low level ambient lighting on the cockpit floor, pleasing on an evening at anchor but also sufficiently low intensity that it might prove useful temporarily at night at sea when making manoeuvers under sail.

-The cockpit seating is great, secure seating with deep coamings keeping the occupants nicely enclosed whilst the helm’s position is also very good.
+The cockpit seating is great, secure seating with deep coamings keeping the occupants nicely enclosed, while the helm’s position is also very good.
 The twin wheels are pushed well outboard which of course gives good vision but also opens the passage between them.
-Though the helm has the main sail controls to hand, it is also pleasing to be able to step forwards swiftly and easily to adjust halyards, the vang or the main traveller which runs to a good width.
+Though the helm has the main sail controls to hand, it is also pleasing to be able to step forward swiftly and easily to adjust halyards, the vang or the main traveler which runs to a good width.

-One key feature on the helm stations is the matching integrated repeaters on the wheel mouldings which show GPS, AIS and systems updates for example.
-Certainly all round vision for the helm, especially being able to have a good view of the foresails is very good.
+One key feature on the helm stations is the matching integrated repeaters on the wheel moldings, which show GPS, AIS and systems updates for example.
+All round vision for the helm is very good.

 There are two large cockpit lockers with good gas strut supports and a further two on the corners of the stern beneath the helm’s seats.